 Airborne germs are one of the two top sources of bacteria and virus infections.
 Consider bringing a nasal saline solution or nasal mist with you when you fly.

-This keeps your nasal passages moist, which can boost your body’s germ flushing action.
+This keeps your nasal passages moist, which can boost your body’s germ-flushing action.
 (Be sure to follow the manufacturer’s directions.)

 Or, you can apply a small amount of Neosporin antibiotic ointment just inside your nostrils (using a Q-tip cotton swab or freshly washed hands!)

-Steam from hot drinks served on board like coffee, tea or hot chocolate is another way to keep your mucous membranes moist.
+Steam from hot drinks served on board like coffee, tea, or hot chocolate is another way to keep your mucous membranes moist.

 Be Aware Of Your Fellow Passengers

-Onboard your plane, a person with a cold or the flu who is sneezing or coughing can infect others.
+When in planes, a person with a cold or the flu who is sneezing or coughing can infect others.

 If moving isn’t an option, consider some alternatives to protect yourself and avoid getting sick on a plane.